-- Excused absences as defined by the Public School Code of the Commonwealth of Pennsylvania include illness of the student, quarantine, death in the immediate family, religious observations, impassable roads, or other exceptional urgent reasons. - 2.
+- c.
+When the parent or legal guardian arrives at school to pick up the student, the parent or legal guardian should report to the school office to meet the waiting student or to have the student paged.
+The parent or legal guardian must sign his/her student out of the building and show proof of identification.
+This identification must be a photo ID. - d.
+It is the student's responsibility to report to the office at the time scheduled for leaving school. - e.
+Students returning to school must report to the office before going to the classroom.
+Students may not leave the school during the day without first reporting to the office.
+Students who fail to follow proper attendance procedures will be disciplined. - 10.
 Excused absences for an educational tour or trip are approved by the building principal.
 Parents or legal guardians must complete the necessary educational trips forms requesting that the absence be excused.
 These forms are available in each school office.
 Educational trips will be limited to not more than a total of five (5) excused days of absence per year.
-If the student does not return to school on the sixth day after an educational tour, any absence for the sixth to the tenth day will be an unlawful absence if the student is under 17 years of age.
-After the tenth school day of not returning to school, the student will be removed from the rolls (withdrawn) if the student is not compulsory age.
+If the student does not return to school on the sixth day after an educational tour, any absence for the sixth to the tenth day will be an unlawful absence if the student is under 18 years of age.
+After the tenth school day of not returning to school, the student will be removed from the rolls (withdrawn) if the student is not of compulsory age.
 When requesting an excused absence for an educational trip, it is recommended that the application be submitted at least five (5) school days in advance of the trip.
 Students requesting educational trips must have passing grades in all subject areas and satisfactory attendance records.
 Submitting the appropriate form in a timely manner will allow the administration time to verify the standing of the student.
 No educational leave approval will be given after the trip has been taken.
 All requests require proper approval.